carcutter/cars-webplayer-js/README.md

 1. Install Node v20.
 Tuto for macOS [here](https://sukiphan.medium.com/how-to-install-nvm-node-version-manager-on-macos-d9fe432cc7db)
 2. Install Yarn v1 : `brew install yarn`.
 3. Install the node modules with the command `yarn`.
-4. Build the packages with `yarn build`.

 ### Developing the React WebPlayer

-1. Go in the `webplayer-react` package : `cd packages/webplayer-react`
-2. Run `yarn dev` to start the app in development mode.
+Simply run `yarn dev` from the workspace root to start the app in development mode.

 #### Using Local Composition